flippus/DistanceEstimator/README.md

-# Android Run Tracking and Analysis Application with Online Export to a Rails Server #
+# Run Tracking Application for Android #

+The app tracks your running and analyses the performance.
+It also shows your track on Google Maps and allows the export to a Rails server to enable the easy showing of your tracks to your friends.

 ### How to use ###